Seismology101/Notebook/book/intro.md

 2. **Programming Manual and Scripts**: some common and useful code scripts.

+3. **Parallel Computing and Hybrid Programming**: common strategies for parallel computing and hybrid programming between Python and C++.

 The notebook is  about seismology theory and programming in MacOS.